 In this work, we aim to combine the strengths of both theoretically grounded and empirically effective exploration methods.
-Provably efficient exploration methods are fundamentally rooted in the theory of Multi-Armed Bandits (MAB) \cite{LinUCB, LinUCB_proof, LinTS, ComLinUCB, NeuralTS, NeuralUCB}.
+Provably efficient approaches are fundamentally rooted in the theory of Multi-Armed Bandits (MAB)~\citep{LinUCB, LinUCB_proof, LinTS, ComLinUCB, NeuralTS, NeuralUCB}.
 Building on this foundation, we hypothesize that advanced techniques from \textbf{neural MAB} can be effectively adapted for exploration in \textbf{deep RL}.
-Existing studies \cite{deep_neural_lin_bandit, Neural-LinTS, shallow_exploration} indicate that decoupling deep representation learning from exploration strategies shows promise for achieving efficient exploration in neural MAB.
+Recent studies~\citep{deep_neural_lin_bandit, Neural-LinTS, shallow_exploration} suggest that decoupling deep representation learning from exploration strategies holds promise for achieving efficient exploration in neural MAB settings.

 Motivated by these insights, we propose \cae.
-Unlike existing methods that train additional embedding networks to generate exploration bonuses, \cae leverages the embedding layers of the value network in the RL algorithm and employs linear MAB techniques to produce exploration bonuses.
-To ensure the practical stability and functionality of \cae, we adopt an appropriate \textit{scaling strategy} \cite{sample-mean-var, streaming-rl} to process the bonuses, as elaborated in \cref{subsec:cae}.
-Consequently, \cae introduces no additional parameters beyond those in the original algorithm, showcasing that RL algorithms inherently possess strong exploration capabilities if their learned networks are effectively leveraged.
-Moreover, \cae is simple to implement, requiring only about $10$ lines of code.
-A comparison between \cae and existing exploration methods is in \cref{fig:comparison}.
+Unlike existing methods that train additional embedding networks to generate exploration bonuses, \cae leverages the embedding layers of the value networks in the RL algorithms and employs MAB techniques to produce exploration bonuses.
+To ensure the practical stability of \cae, we adopt an appropriate scaling strategy~\citep{sample-mean-var, streaming-rl} to process the bonuses.
+Consequently, \cae introduces no additional parameters beyond those in the original algorithms, showcasing that RL algorithms inherently possess strong exploration capabilities if their learned networks are effectively leveraged.
+Moreover, \cae is simple to implement, requiring only about 10 lines of code.
+A comparison between \cae and existing methods is in Figure~\ref{fig:comparison}.

-For tasks with complex dynamics or sparse rewards, learning an effective value network is challenging, often impeding exploration based on it.
-Accordingly, we propose an extended version \caep, as illustrated in \cref{fig:comparison}. \caep integrates a \textit{small auxiliary network} to facilitate the learning process.
-The structure of the auxiliary network is carefully designed to prevent severe coupling between the environment dynamics and returns, thereby further enhancing the practical performance of \caep.
-Remarkably, this addition results in less than a $1 \%$ increase in parameter count and requires only about $10$ additional lines of code, thus preserving the simplicity and lightweight nature.
+For tasks with complex dynamics and very sparse rewards, learning value networks is challenging, impeding exploration based on them.
+Accordingly, we propose an extended version \caep, as illustrated in Figure~\ref{fig:comparison}. \caep integrates a compact, lightweight auxiliary network to facilitate the learning process.
+The structure of the auxiliary network is carefully designed to prevent severe coupling between the environment dynamics and the returns, thereby further enhancing the performance of \caep.
+Remarkably, this addition increases the parameter count by less than 1\% and requires only about 10 extra lines of code, thus preserving the simplicity and lightweight nature.